Affiliate links on Android Authority may earn us a commission. Learn more.

 Accessories: Pleasantly versatile

-The Xbox Series S already has a nice selection of accessories directly from Microsoft.
+The new consoles already have a nice selection Xbox series S/X compatible accessories directly from Microsoft.
 Starting off, the controller situation is incredibly flexible.
-The Series controllers are incompatible with the Series and One consoles, as well as PC.
-Xbox One controllers are also compatible with the Series and One consoles as well as PC.
+The new controllers are incompatible with the Series X/S and Xbox One consoles, as well as PC.
+The same goes for older Xbox One controllers.
 This means that you can use your new controllers on your old console and vice versa.
 The new Xbox Wireless Controllers start at $59.99 which is $10 less than the PS5’s DualSense.

 Microsoft is selling $19.99 rechargeable battery packs that can replace your AA batteries too.
 The Play and Charge Kit comes with a USB-C to USB-A cable which allows you to both charge the controller and use it in wired mode.